 - With a computer, you can use Easy Interactive Tools.
 This software lets you use the pen as a mouse to annotate, save, and interact with content from your computer.
-Two people can annotate at the same time. - Without a computer, you can use the built-in toolbar (one pen at a time).
-This lets you annotate images from a document camera, iPad, DVD player, or other source.
+Two people can annotate at the same time. - Without a computer, you can use the built-in toolbar (PC Free Annotation).
+This lets you annotate images (using one pen or two pens simultaneously) from a document camera, iPad, DVD player, or other source.